AbdulBasit42/BloodBank/README.md

 # E-Rakt

 A blood bank website providing the information about the nearest real-time blood centres around, to help people donate/search for blood.
-Made by the collaborative efforts of JMI CSE Students (2020-2024) as a college group project.

 ## Screenshots